UOA-CS732-SE750-Students-2022/project-group-magenta-mice/README.md

   - esbenp.prettier-vscode
   - Prisma.prisma

-### Setup
+### Running the Application

-0. Clone the repo with `git clone --recursive`.
-A bug in NX creates a directory outside the repo when running, so please clone at least two directories deep into a place you have write access (i.e. `/home/user/a/b/clone-here` instead of `/home/user/clone-here`).
-1. Create a root level `.env.local` file.
+0. Create a root level `.env.local` file.
 Add keys based on the `.env.sample` file.
-2. Run `npm install` to install all dependencies.
+1. Run `npm install` to install all dependencies.
-3. Run `npm run prisma:generate` to generate the Prisma type definitions.
+2. Run `npm run prisma:generate` to generate the Prisma type definitions.
-4. Run `npm start` to begin serving the frontend and backend.
+3. Run `npm start` to begin serving the frontend and backend.

 ### Served Content